It is a classic large criminal conspiracy, in the vein of what you’d see in 1970s American thriller movies.

-On the day when Marshall was to be named the new director of the Bureau, the brainwashed Tresser gunned him down in full view of everyone, and was shot dead in turn by nearby agents.
-No clue was thus left behind, and the Head had his perfect revenge, characteristically executed as a long and meticulous plot.
+On the day when Marshall was to be named the new Director of the Bureau, the brainwashed Tresser gunned him down in full view of everyone.
+The young man was shot dead in turn by nearby agents.
+No clue was thus left behind.
+The Head had had his perfect revenge, characteristically executed as a long and meticulous plot.

-Locating the Council’s HQ in Gotham, Nemesis ended up allying with Batman, and together they located the Head.
+Locating the Council’s HQ in Gotham, Nemesis ended up allying with Batman.
+Together, they located the Head.
 Though the Head had Ben Marshall’s widow Marjorie captured as a hostage, Nemesis and Batman managed to raid the Head’s HQ.
 In the end, the Head was murdered by one of his own henchmen.

 Though the Council was weakened by the death of their Head, losing his paranoid and meticulous planning and webs of contacts, the individual mobs were still prosperous and quite dangerous.
-Nemesis started stalking them and taking them apart, using Head-style meticulous plans and supplementing his great intelligence with advanced gadgets and incredible disguises.
+Nemesis started stalking them and taking them apart, using Head-style meticulous plans.
+He supplemented his great intelligence with advanced gadgets and incredible disguises.

 Halfway through, the remaining Council members decided that whoever among them would be the one to eliminate Nemesis would become the new Head.

-This, of course, put them at each other’s throat, and when it seemed that Kingston was about to have Nemesis killed, Maddoks had an inside man murder Kingston.
+This, of course, put them at each other’s throat.
+When it seemed that Kingston was about to have Nemesis killed, Maddoks had an inside man murder Kingston.
 Nemesis soon leveraged this, arranging for the assassin to talk and implicate Maddoks.

 After these betrayals, only Ms. Scaffield was left, making her the de facto Head.
-As new, tougher anti-mob legislation was to be voted, Scaffield decided to launch an operation prepared by the previous head – Operation:Overkill.
+As new, tougher anti-mob legislation was to be voted, Scaffield decided to launch an operation prepared by the previous Head.
+It was called Operation:Overkill.

-She chose lieutenants among the various mobs to become the new division heads under the leadership, and launched Overkill – a very detailed campaign of bombing and terror orchestrated in large part by funding the People’s Liberation Army terror group and strengthening it with various made men, hitmen and connected guys.
+She chose lieutenants among the various mobs to become the new division heads under the leadership.
+Scaffield then launched Overkill – a meticulous campaign of bombing and terror orchestrated in large part by funding the People’s Liberation Army terror group.
+These terrorists were strengthened using various made men, hitmen and connected guys.

-Many of the bombings were diversionary (though they killed dozens), and the main objective was to kill Senator White, the main sponsor of the new laws.
+Many of the bombings were diversionary, though they did kill dozens.
+The main objective was to kill Senator White, the main sponsor of the new laws.
 With White out of the picture, the Council assumed it could lobby the law into legislative limbo.

-The plot was nearly successful, but Nemesis requested Batman’s help and together they put an end to Operation:Overkill.
-Nemesis seemingly sacrificed himself to crash an helicopter full of explosives onto Scaffield and her men before it could be used to kill White, and the Council was pretty much destroyed.
+The plot was nearly successful.
+But Nemesis requested Batman’s help and together they put an end to Operation:Overkill.
+Nemesis seemingly sacrificed himself to crash an helicopter full of explosives onto Scaffield and her men before it could be used to kill White.
+The Council was pretty much destroyed.

-The Council survived in a very diminished form ; presumably minor lieutenants struggled against each others for year to rebuild something that worked and could assume the Council brand.
+The Council survived in a very diminished form.
+Presumably, minor lieutenants struggled against each others for year to rebuild something that worked.
+From there they could revive the Council brand.
 Other mobs also attempted to take over decapitated Council activities.

 The Council reemerged as a viable criminal organisation decades later, perhaps as late as the early 2000s.
 The Trombetta family was an important part of this alliance, and the new Head was Senator Andrew Bell.

-Nemesis – now far more experienced than in his previous war against the Council – swiftly took out a Trombetta capo, then managed to defeat the Secret Service and capture Bell.
+Nemesis, now far more experienced, swiftly took out a Trombetta capo.
+He then managed to defeat the Secret Service and capture Bell.
 However, he was intercepted by an artificial double who publicly executed Bell, leaving the real Nemesis to be arrested.
 With Bell exposed and murdered, the Council presumably collapsed again.

 Game Stats — DC Heroes RPG Print Friendly

-The Council were a mostly traditional crime ring, but they didn’t skimp on the gear.
+The 1980s Council were a mostly traditional crime ring, but they didn’t skimp on the gear.
 When they posted guards to provide security for an important meeting, those weren’t goons with .38 revolvers but hitmen with M14s.
-They have access to helicopters, limousines and other things that were considered the height of wealth in the 1980s.
+They deployed helicopters, limousines and other things that were considered the height of wealth in the 1980s.

-Council heads have boasted that their meeting places and headquarters were more secure than the White House, and this may not have been a complete exaggeration.
-The locks and security systems in the Head’s Gotham HQ were rated at 12 APs and included pit traps, very complex locks laced with explosives, well-armed guards, electric eyes and the like — even Batman had to burn HPs to penetrate such security.
+Council heads have boasted that their meeting places and headquarters were more secure than the White House.
+This may not have been a complete exaggeration.
+The Head’s Gotham HQ had 12 APs in security systems.
+These included pit traps, intricate locks laced with explosives, well-armed guards, electric eyes and the like.
+Even Batman had to burn Hero Points to penetrate such security.

-One of the Head’s two main helpers was Dr. von Riebling, an aged scientist best-known for his wartime service with Nazi intelligence service.
-Von Riebling had Charisma (Interrogation): 07 — though he needed a lot of tools and chemicals to use it at its full level — and a Stroke of Genius that enabled the construction of an advanced brainwashing machine.
+One of the Head’s two main helpers was Dr. von Riebling.
+He was an aged scientist best-known for his wartime service with Nazi intelligence service.
+Von Riebling had Charisma (Interrogation): 07, though he needed a lot of tools and chemicals to use it at its full level.
+And a Stroke of Genius that enabled the construction of an advanced brainwashing machine.

 The other, his right hand-man and enforcer was named Brewster.
 Brewster was obviously from the military and likely from an elite unit with extensive combat experience – presumably in Việt Nam.
 The “special forces” stats in the generic soldiers article on WORG are probably not too far off, but add Martial Artist: 05 (and thus two points of Initiative).